-Generally the assessment policy of the School is reviewed on a yearly basis and deletions or corrections are made.
+Assessment Policy of Scottish High International School was formulated after a detailed research into various philosophies and schools of thought.
+An extensive and exhaustive process of deliberations, research, feedbacks and compilation of methodologies were taken recourse of.
+This exercise included the Core Management Team, the teachers, the parent representatives, experts from the field of educational pedagogies at various levels.
+The assessment policy of the School is reviewed on a yearly basis and deletions or corrections are made.
 This is duly informed to the all the stakeholders through the school website, the school brochure and e-mails, if and when required.
 Inputs, if any, are taken into consideration and incorporated before the final implementation.

-The Policy has been last reviewed and updated in September, 2014.
-The next review is slated for February, 2015.
+The Policy has been last reviewed and updated in March 2017.